mapninja/Earthsys144/week03/01_TURN_IN_basic_table_structures_and_operations_in_qgis.md

 3. Use the `soils.shp` layer from that unzipped folder in this exercise.
 4. Open the Soil Properties Google Sheet and download it as a CSV when you reach that step in the lab.

-## Hands-On: Joining a Soil Properties Table to a Soil Polygon Layer

-You will begin with a soil polygon layer that already contains a `SOIL_TYPE` code.
-Then you will add a separate CSV table that contains one record for each soil type and join it to the polygons through that shared field.

 ## Data for This Exercise

 You will need: